Frequently Asked Questions

 How often are lobbyist or lobbyist employer disclosure reports required to be filed with the Office of the Secretary of State?

 Yes.
 All lobbyist and lobbyist employer documentation that is filed with the Office of the Secretary of State is considered a public record.
+Beginning with the 2015-2016 biennium, all lobbying disclosure reports filed with the Secretary of State are available to the public through the online Lobbying Information System.

 If I am a lobbyist and buy a state senator dinner, is that something that should be reported as a gift?